 Inspired by my recipe for Cast Iron Skillet Chicken Breast, this salmon recipe uses the skillet in the same way: searing first then finishing in the oven.

-Be sure to make some fluffy basmati rice to go with the salmon or get your greens in with this Easy Butter Lettuce and Pomegranate Salad.
+Be sure to make some fluffy basmati rice in the Instant Pot to go with the salmon or get your greens in with this Easy Butter Lettuce and Pomegranate Salad.

 Jump to: